michaellozadalongog/ct-imaging-simulator/README.md

 A diagnostic visualization simulation demonstrating how raw computed tomography data transforms into cross-sectional images, and how a physical hardware fault maps to a visual artifact.

 * **Core Concept:** A single dead detector channel on a rotating CT gantry drops raw X-ray data across all 180 projection angles.
 While this looks like a flat vertical line in a raw **Sinogram**, the **Filtered Back-Projection (FBP)** algorithm maps this line into a perfect circle in the final image, known as a **Ring Artifact**.
-* **Systems Impact:** When field service engineers encounter a ring artifact on a clinical scan, they know instantly to pull, clean, or swap that specific physical detector module module index—dramatically reducing system downtime.
+* **Systems Impact:** When field service engineers encounter a ring artifact on a clinical scan, they know instantly to pull, clean, or swap that specific physical detector module index—dramatically reducing system downtime.

 ---